MyungSeKyo/SunUp/README.md

-# For Information
-This is Unity Game Projects.

 # SunUp
 Rise high to the sky and earn high score!

 <img src="https://lh3.googleusercontent.com/RgrpumhWzdeYcikWrYgO8KaGw2hlQeI03elNryuJ80aODxKBwxYWtVsQnt6NTDTweg=w300-rw" width="200">

+## For Information
+This is a Unity Game Project.

 ## Screen Shots